 Living with a substance use disorder is challenging.
-The fact that so many Americans are struggling with this problem makes it an epidemic in the United States.
+In fact, according to the National Institutes of Health, twenty-three million adults in the U.S. have struggled with problematic drug use at some point in their lives.
 However, the problem is compounded when people with substance addiction also have a mental health problem.
 The fact is these two conditions often go together.
 When this occurs, it’s critical to participate in a dual diagnosis treatment program.
 At a dual diagnosis treatment program, you can find a pathway to inner healing and freedom from drug addiction.

 A dual diagnosis involves a person who has two conditions occurring simultaneously.
 In other words, a person is diagnosed with a substance use disorder while at the same time having a mental health condition.
 Some common mental health conditions that are common with substance use disorder are as follows:

-The substances that are common in those who receive a dual diagnosis include a range of drugs, such as heroin, meth, marijuana, alcohol, or opioid.
+The substances commonly abused by those who receive a dual diagnosis include a range of drugs, such as heroin, meth, marijuana, alcohol, or opioids.

 When participating in a dual diagnosis treatment program, therapists will help you get to the root of your problem.
 There are two reasons why people end up needing a dual diagnosis treatment program.
 One reason is that people with mental health issues turn to drugs or alcohol to soothe their symptoms because they are not getting treatment for their condition.
 The other reason is that people who use drugs over time change the chemistry of their brains, and they develop mental health conditions.
 The causes of dual diagnosis depend on each person’s unique situation.

-Find peace at Renaissance Recovery with the help of our professional and compassionate therapists.
-Our varied approach provides a broad range of solutions for those struggling with dual diagnosis.
-We use evidence-based methods to guide people through a customized treatment plan.
-The team here at Renaissance is full of caring and kindness, and we treat everyone with respect and fairness.
-You will be motivated on your journey to seek a brighter, sober future, and find the hope you’re looking for at Renaissance Recovery.
+The Renaissance team is full of caring and kindness, and we treat everyone with respect and fairness.
+You will be motivated on your journey to seek a brighter, sober future and find the hope you’re looking for at Renaissance Recovery.

 Don’t let substance abuse spoil your happiness in life.
 You can overcome your drug addiction problems by seeking treatment at a dual diagnosis treatment program.
-Contact us at 866.330.9449, and we’ll help you every step of the way.
+Contact us by either calling 866.330.9449 or completing our confidential online form, and we’ll help you every step of the way.